speekha/httpmocker/README.md

 Since most JSON parsers use some type of introspection to parse JSON sreams, it is recommended to keep the mapping classes unobfuscated.
 Depending on the adapter you choose to use, it will be fr.speekha.httpmocker.<adapter package>
-where <adapter package> can be jackson, gson, moshi or moshikotlin.
+where <adapter package> can be jackson, gson or moshi.
 For instance, if you choose the Jackson parser:

 ```
 -keep class fr.speekha.httpmocker.jackson.** { *; }